andrewbeng89/IS429AngularTest/README.md

 [AngularJS](http://angularjs.org) provides a modularized approach to bind data structures, e.g. Arrays, Objects and other variables, to HTML views.
 This repository provides the code for a simple "todo list" application created in AngularJS.

-There are three versions of this "todo" application:

-1. A purely front-end AngularJS app that DOES NOT communicate with any back-end database that will be pushed to GitHub Pages (index.html located [here](https://github.com/andrewbeng89/mitb_node_demo/blob/master/index.html))
+AngularJS also provides an easy way to implment [single page applications](http://en.wikipedia.org/wiki/Single-page_application) with front end templating and routing.
+In this example application, routing to the various templates are in app/js/app.js while the HTML fragments are stored in the app/partials directory.
+Each template can then be associated to a unique AngularJS controller (app/js/controllers.js).

+This repository also a classic "todo" application with two backend approaches:

-3. A purelt front-end AngularJS app that COMMUNICATES with a [Firebase](https://firebase.com) real-time Database-as-a-Service
+1. A purely front-end AngularJS app that COMMUNICATES with a [Firebase](https://firebase.com) real-time Database-as-a-Service
-2. Integrated AngularJS app that communites with a Node.js backe-end hosted on Heroku and Elastic Beanstalk (index.html located [here](https://github.com/andrewbeng89/mitb_node_demo/blob/master/public/index.html))
+2. Integrated AngularJS app that communites with a Node.js back-end hosted on CloudBees

-The "/public/js/todo.js" script, together with the "index.html" file located at the root of this repository is all that is required to get an AngularJS "todo list" application up and running.
-This purely front-end application is pushed to and viewable on GH-Pages branch of this repository.
-The list of "todos" is reinitialized to an empty list after the page has been refreshed.
-In order to create an application that will persist the list "todos", please refer to the steps below.

 ### AngularJS + Firebase + AngularFire

-[Firebase](https://firebase.com) provides a real-time document (JSON) database.
+[Firebase](https://firebase.com) provides a real-time Object (JSON) database.
 [AngularFire](http://angularfire.com/) is a JavaScript library that allows developers to bind AngularJS scope objects with real-time data from Firebase.
 CRUD operations will be persisted and executed on the client-side without any need for any backend operations.

-Take a look at "indext.html" at the root of this repository and "/public/js/todo_fire.js" to see the modifications from "todo.js".
+Take a look at app/partials/todos.html and the "TodoFireController" in app/js/controllers.js.

 To create your own Firebase real-time database:

 1. Sign up for Firebase with your GitHub account
 2. Create a new developer plan Firebase, and note the URL of the Firebase
-3. Change this line in "todo_fire.js": `var ref = new Firebase('https://<your-firebase-name>.firebaseio.com/todos');`
+3. Change this line in app/js/controllers.js: `var ref = new Firebase('https://<your-firebase-name>.firebaseio.com/todos');`
-4. Push an update that will publish the the static "index.html" to GH-Pages
+4. Push an update GitHub
-5. View the app on your GH-Pages URL
+5. View the app on your CloudBees app URL one the build is completed
 6. Create some new todos and reload the page and observe
+7. Open up different windows to the same URL and observe when you perform CRUD on the todos

 ### Node.js with MongoDB (Mongolab Database-as-a-Service)